Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 \section{Model Architectures}

-Prior to the "deep learning" era, traditional machine learning models have been widely used in VS \cite{lavecchia2015machine}.
-Pertinent tasks include predictions of drug likeliness \cite{walters2002prediction, schneider2008gradual}, physicochemical properties (solubility, lipophilicity) \cite{palmer2007random, schroeter2007machine}, pharmacokinetic properties (absorption, distribution, metabolism, excretion) \cite{hou2007adme, tian2011adme, sakiyama2008predicting, vasanthanathan2009classification} and pharmacodynamic properties (sensitivity, toxicity) \cite{riddick2011predicting, zhao2006application}.
+Prior to the ``deep learning" era, traditional machine learning models were widely used in VS \cite{lavecchia2015machine}.
+Pertinent tasks include predictions of drug likeliness \cite{walters2002prediction, schneider2008gradual}, physicochemical properties \cite{palmer2007random, schroeter2007machine}, pharmacokinetic parameters \cite{hou2007adme, tian2011adme, sakiyama2008predicting, vasanthanathan2009classification} and pharmacodynamic properties \cite{riddick2011predicting, zhao2006application}.
 There are score-based classification models, support vector machines (SVM) \cite{heikamp2014support} and K nearest neighbors (KNN) and probability-based classification models, random forest (RF) \cite{svetnik2003random}, naive bayes (NB), and logistic regression (LR).
-Despite the success of traditional machine learning models, deep neural networks (DNN) have outperformed them in a variety of tasks \cite{dahl2012deep, mayr2018large}.
+Despite the success of traditional machine learning models, deep neural networks (DNNs) have outperformed them in a variety of tasks \cite{dahl2012deep, mayr2018large}.